 In a time of over 5000 years ago, 3140 BC, the war of Mahabharata saw its edge and in 3102 BC, Krishna left his body.
 Scriptures depict the stories of Mahabharata as the triumph of Dharma over Adharma however in today’s reference, how an age-old story stands relevant is the talk of big-league.
-Mahabharata is an eternal story from Hindu Puranas and when we say Puranas, we refer to the stories of human beings of different kind and nature.
+Mahabharata is an eternal story from Hindu Puranas and when we say Puranas, we refer to the stories of human beings of different kinds and nature.
 History refers to facts and happenings but these are the stories of people in the batch of all kinds; Devas, Demons, Demi-Gods, Humans, Yakshas, Kinnaras, and so on.
 There is no judgment of good and bad or right and wrong.
 It is just an exploration of a human creature like never before.
 Simply an exploration!

 The beauty of stories is such that without going through anything, you can go through everything.
 Without even a scratch on your body.
 So, just live the story otherwise you will miss the spirit of it owing to your confusions, comparisons, and judgments.

 So, before we get into the story, let us take a look at the concept of time and how it is related to the very nature of how a human body functions.
 It is a fact and even today’s science is trying to prove that the human energies and the very human consciousness are deeply connected to the Solar system and the way planets take a spin in the league.
-It is not the astrology we are referring here but a deeply rooted science of human energies in alignment with the cosmos.
+It is not the astrology we are referring to here but a deeply rooted science of human energies in alignment with the cosmos.

 Calculation of Yugas